Support Live Chat

 Learning Process and Activities in Connecting Learning Communities

 Learning communities engage in many joint activities, such as focusing on the activities performed towards community learning.
-The individuals and groups require access to many sources of learning, especially in the social behaviors.
-The process and activities involved in this article are related in collaborative action and construction through learning experiences.
-Dialogue and learning conversations include the collaborative inquiry, supported practice, learning with peers, and acquiring knowledge (McCormick, 2001).
+The individuals and groups require access to many sources of learning, especially in social behaviors.
+The process and activities involved in this article are related to collaborative action and construction through learning experiences.
+Dialogue and learning conversations include the collaborative inquiry, supported practice, learning with peers, and acquiring knowledge.
 Dialogue in the community process helps in achieving the roles of all the participants in an equal way.
 Learning conversation involves a dialogue, whereby the community connects learning planned activities in an orderly way.

-McCormick (2001) argues about teaching and educational practice being a key perspective to the teachers willing to undergo the new preparation program.
-The selection of peers and collection of the best resources at schools meet the needs of the students.
-The professional knowledge and effectiveness in a problem solving is a contributing factor to the elimination of the negative impact.
+McCormick argues about teaching and educational practice being a key perspective to the teachers willing to undergo the new preparation program.
+The selection of peers and the collection of the best resources at schools meet the needs of the students.
+The professional knowledge and effectiveness in problem-solving is a contributing factor to the elimination of the negative impact.
 Most of the teaching programs have changed, and schools have become more learning-centered with more trained and skilled professionals.

 Nobn, N. L., Prestin, A., Jason, C. (2009).
 Social Cognitive Theory and Media Effects.
 A Journal of the SAGE Handbook of Media Processes and Effects, 283-297

-The capacity of exercising control over nature, and quality of one’s life are essential.
-Human agency is characterized by the total number of the core factors that operate through functional consciousness of self-regulation in a better quality.
-The social cognitive theory distinguishes the direct personal agency through social coordination and independent effort.
-The problem and solution in human resources require knowledge in learning theories(Nobn et al., 2009).
-Social cognitive theory identifies learning as a process of interaction between the behavior of a person and the environment.
+The capacity of exercising control over nature and quality of one’s life is essential.
+Human agency is characterized by the total number of the core factors that operate through functional consciousness of self-regulation in better quality.
+The social cognitive theory distinguishes direct personal agency through social coordination and independent effort.
+The problem and solution in human resources require knowledge in learning theories.
+The social cognitive theory identifies learning as a process of interaction between the behavior of a person and the environment.
 This article argues about the core concept of the individual within the social cognitive theory.
 It integrates a very large number of different ideas and concepts of human understanding and functioning process.

 The concept of observation describes the process of learning theory.
-Verbal and written descriptions are considered to be the forms of observation, whereby they demonstrate skills and ability of perceiving things indirectly (Nobn et al., 2009).
+Verbal and written descriptions are considered to be the forms of observation, whereby they demonstrate skills and ability to perceive things indirectly.
 Outcome expectations reflect the individual’s beliefs in ensuring particular behaviors of the person, whereby the beliefs are formed through observations of people’s actions.
-Outcome expectations are very important in the social cognitive theory, because they enlighten the individuals’ decisions about the actions they undertake.
+Outcome expectations are very important in the social cognitive theory because they enlighten the individuals’ decisions about the actions they undertake.

 Bandura, A. (2004).
 Health Promoting By Social Cognitive Means.
 A Journal of Health Education Behavior, vol.31, no.2 143-164

 Social cognitive theory is affected by the media, because of the illustrations of the influence possessing the behavior actions of the individuals.
 Media educates people on the consequences of the negative information and behaviors perceived in the community.
-Educational programming is based on the Bandura’s article of social cognitive theory.
-In order to be effective, media programmers may conduct a research based on the real life situations about the issues and events.
+Educational programming is based on Bandura’s article on social cognitive theory.
+In order to be effective, media programs may conduct research based on real-life situations about issues and events.
 During these programs, the positive behavior of the characters is perceived in good actions, while on the other hand, it implies negative results.
-Therefore, people tend to become the role models at the end of the program (Bandura, 2004).
+Therefore, people tend to become role models at the end of the program.